metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_update_automation_v1beta2_manifest.md

 <a id="nestedatt--spec--git--commit--signing_key"></a>
 ### Nested Schema for `spec.git.commit.signing_key`

-Optional:
+Required:

-- `secret_ref` (Attributes) SecretRef holds the name to a secret that contains a 'git.asc' keycorresponding to the ASCII Armored file containing the GPG signingkeypair as the value.
-It must be in the same namespace as theImageUpdateAutomation. (see [below for nested schema](#nestedatt--spec--git--commit--signing_key--secret_ref))
+- `secret_ref` (Attributes) SecretRef holds the name to a secret that contains a 'git.asc' key corresponding to the ASCII Armored file containing the GPG signing keypair as the value.
+It must be in the same namespace as the ImageUpdateAutomation. (see [below for nested schema](#nestedatt--spec--git--commit--signing_key--secret_ref))

 <a id="nestedatt--spec--git--commit--signing_key--secret_ref"></a>
 ### Nested Schema for `spec.git.commit.signing_key.secret_ref`